64 Types of Roofing • Complete List of Roofing Materials

 This is the sort of roofing you find on a pitched roof.

-For this type of roofing to function properly, the roof slope must normally be greater than 3-in-12.
+For this type of roofing to function properly, the roof slope must normally be 3-in-12 or greater.

 Steep-slope roofing does not form a continuous waterproof membrane and it depends on gravity to rapidly shed water.